-- 7. Protection against input transients, loss of AC line phase, short circuit, ground fault, overvoltage, undervoltage, drive overtemperature and motor overtemperature. - 8.
+- 7. Protection against input transients, loss of AC line phase, short circuit, ground fault, over-voltage, under-voltage, drive over-temperature and motor over-temperature. - 8.
 Display all faults in English language.
 Codes are not acceptable. - 9.
-If the temperature of the drive's heat sink rises to 800 C, the drive shall automatically reduce the carrier frequency to reduce the heat sink temperature.
+If the temperature of the drive's heat sink rises to 80°C, the drive shall automatically reduce the carrier frequency to reduce the heat sink temperature.
 If the temperature of the heat sink continues to rise the drive shall automatically reduce its output frequency to the motor.
 As the drive's heat sink temperature returns to normal, the drive shall automatically increase the output frequency to the motor and return the carrier frequency to its normal switching speed. - 10.
-Fully range minimum and maximum speed adjustment with ability to automatically - 11.
-Select speeds as defined in controls sequence. - 12.
-Separately adjustable linear acceleration and deceleration. - 13.
-Field adjustable or automatic current limit. - 14.
-Four short circuit current settings protection. - 15.
-All units shall operate on a 4-20 ma signal in automatic mode. - 16.
-Drive shall communicate with building automation system via BACnet protocol. - 17.
-Be rated to provide 100% of rated current, minimum 110% break away current. - 18.
-Inverter is to be rated for an input line voltage variation of + 10% and -10%. - 19.
-Provide a manual 3 contactor bypass consisting of a door interlocked main fused disconnect padlockable in the off position, a built-in motor starter and a four position DRIVE/OFF/LINE/TEST switch controlling three contactors.
-In the DRIVE position, the motor is operated at an adjustable speed from the drive. in the OFF position, the motor and drive are disconnected.
-In the LINE position, the motor is operated at full speed from the AC power line and power is disconnected from the drive, so that service can be performed.
-In the TEST position, the motor is operated at full speed from the AC line power.
-This allows the drive to be given an operational test while continuing to run the motor at full speed in bypass.
-Customer supplied normally closed dry contact shall be interlocked with the drives safety trip circuitry to stop the motor whether in DRIVE or BYPASS mode in case of an external safety fault.
-The use of microprocessor based bypass control shall not be allowed. - 20.
+Fully range minimum and maximum speed adjustment with ability to automatically select speeds as defined in controls sequence. - 11.
+Separately adjustable linear acceleration and deceleration. - 12.
+Field adjustable or automatic current limit. - 13.
+Four short circuit current settings protection. - 14.
+All units shall operate on a 4-20 ma signal in automatic mode. - 15.
+Drive shall communicate with building automation system via LON protocol. - 16.
+Be rated to provide 100% of rated current, minimum 110% break away current. - 17.
+Inverter is to be rated for an input line voltage variation of + 10% and -10%. - 18.
 Provide circuit breaker for main power disconnect.
 Service personnel shall be able to defeat the main power disconnect and open the bypass enclosure without disconnecting power.
 This shall be accomplished through the use of a specially designed tool and mechanism while meeting all local and national code requirements for safety.